haisinYip/SteamRankingsBackend/readme.md

 `java -jar target/standalone-backend-1.1-SNAPSHOT.jar`

+Another method to run the project is to run

+`bash run.sh`

+from the default directory

 You can also run/debug the backend from Eclipse, but it has a tendency to do weird things so I can't write anything about it.
 It should work fine, though, and did last time I tested it.
 You may want to run `mvn eclipse:eclipse` if Eclipse gets confused as to the folder structure.

 The `master` branch is built by Jenkins, and should be stable.